fielddaylab/lakeland/README.md

 Versions:
 1. Alpha
 2. Original Version
-3. Change itemusechange: remove mark, add prev_mark (introduced bug fixed in v9) (8/13/2019)
+3. Change itemusechange: remove mark, add prev_mark (introduced bug fixed in v9).
+Also removed mark from selectitem because its already contained in the item data short.
+(8/13/2019)
 4. Remove gzipping.
 (8/13/2019)
 5. Restructure speed logs.
 Old version only logged manual speed changes.
 New version logs automatic and manual speed changes with a boolean "manual" as 1 if manually changed and 0 otherwise.
 (8/14/2019)
 6. Add num milk/food/poop produced into the gamestate log.
 (8/15/2019)